waqasuetian/GSNet/README.md

-# GSNet: A Unified Graph-Based Deep Learning Framework for Multi-Stage Seizure Monitoring
+# A Hybrid Graph-Based Neural Framework for Multi-Stage EEG Seizure Monitoring

 ## Overview
 GSNet is a novel, hybrid graph-based deep learning (DL) framework designed for real-time epileptic seizure monitoring using Electroencephalography (EEG) signals.
-Developed as part of the research paper *"A Unified Graph-Based Deep Learning Framework for Multi-Stage Seizure Monitoring"* by Waqas Ali and Muhammad Shahbaz (Department of Computer Engineering, University of Engineering and Technology, Lahore, Pakistan), GSNet addresses key challenges in epilepsy care by integrating seizure detection, classification, and early forecasting of onset and type within a single, efficient architecture.
+Developed as part of the research paper *"A Hybrid Graph-Based Neural Framework for Multi-Stage EEG Seizure Monitoring"* by Waqas Ali and Muhammad Shahbaz (Department of Computer Engineering, University of Engineering and Technology, Lahore, Pakistan), GSNet addresses key challenges in epilepsy care by integrating seizure detection, classification, and early forecasting of onset and type within a single, efficient architecture.

 - **Core Innovations:**